 Veterinary Visits: A Potential Triple Whammy

-As the owner of a formerly feral dog, I have gotten a firsthand look at how a simple veterinary visit can be terrifying to an unsocialized dog.
+As the owner of a formerly feral dog, I have gotten a firsthand look at how a simple veterinary visit can terrify an unsocialized dog.
 First, she is trapped in a small, enclosed space: the exam room.
 Second, one or often two strangers enter the room and interact with her.
 Even experienced vet staff can have a very hard time not making unnecessary intrusions that raise her fear.
 Attempts at “making friends” that include leaning in, lots of direct eye contact, etc., are scary.

 Third, add to that whatever handling of her body is necessary, including intrusive or painful procedures.
 With my dog, the biggest challenge is the proximity of other humans—it seems to my observation that the handling, even painful types, is less bothersome.
-Although she is far out from the center of the bell curve, all of these threats she feels so keenly are potential, albeit milder threats, to a more normally raised dog.
+Although she is far out from the center of the bell curve, these threats she feels so keenly are potential, albeit milder threats, to a more normally raised dog.

 But vet visits are changing, and are becoming so much easier for many dogs.
 The same year that this article was originally published, the Fear Free Certification for veterinary and other animal professionals was launched.
 Fear Free Certified professional dog trainer Kate LaSala of Rescued By Training explains, “The Fear Free approach focuses on letting the pet go at their own pace and including the owner in the process as much as possible.
 This can be the owner feeding while the dog gets examined or other ways of keeping the dog comfortable, sometimes including pre-visit anti-anxiety medications.
 They also recommend happy visits and only doing what the dog can handle, and have excellent teaching materials on reading dog body language.”